Benjamin Franklin Bridge: 20th century

 The Delaware River Bridge Joint Commission, now the Delaware River Port Authority, was created in 1919 to find a permanent solution.

 The chief engineer of the bridge was Polish-born Ralph Modjeski, the design engineer was Leon Moisseiff, the supervising architect was Paul Philippe Cret, and the construction engineer was Montgomery B. Case.
 Work began on January 6, 1922.

 At the peak of construction, 1,300 people worked on the bridge, and 15 died during its construction.
 The bridge was originally painted by a commercial painting company owned by David A. Salkind, of Philadelphia, which also painted the Golden Gate Bridge.
 The bridge opened to traffic on July 1, 1926, three days ahead of its scheduled opening on the nation's 150th anniversary.
 At completion, its 1,750-foot (533-meter) span was the world's longest for a suspension bridge, a distinction it held until the opening of the Ambassador Bridge connecting Detroit, Michigan, with Windsor, Ontario, Canada, in 1929.

 The name was changed to "Benjamin Franklin Bridge" in 1955, since a second Delaware River suspension bridge connecting Philadelphia and New Jersey, the Walt Whitman Bridge, was under construction.

 21st century

-The bridge was closed to vehicles on July 1, 2001, to allow pedestrians to celebrate its 75th anniversary.
+The bridge was closed to vehicles on July 1, 2001, to allow pedestrians to celebrate its 75th anniversary, and again on July 11, 2026, to celebrate its 100th.